NVIDIA/NVFlare/examples/advanced/keycloak-site-authentication/README.md

 ### User authentication when running jobs

-With this system set up, the `aite_a` will require additional user authentication when submitting and running a job. `site_b` does not have this additional security requirement.
+With this system set up, the `site_a` will require additional user authentication when submitting and running a job. `site_b` does not have this additional security requirement.
 Any admin user can submit and run the job.

 Let's choose the `hello-numpy-sag` job from the `hello-world` examples.
 For demonstrating purpose, let's change the `min_clients` in the job meta.json to 1.